-Following a strong H1, during the second half of the year, the Group expects downward margin pressure relative to H1, primarily reflecting a lower expected contribution from cards EIR adjustments, ongoing competition, and lower interest rates.
+Following a strong H1, during the second half of the year, the Group expects downward pressure on NIM relative to H1, primarily reflecting a lower expected contribution from cards EIR adjustments, and ongoing competition.
 The Group also anticipates cost pressures from inflation and investment in the second half, which will only be partially mitigated by the ongoing cost savings programme, where certain restructuring activities have now been deferred in light of the proposed acquisition by Nationwide.
 In the medium term, the Group remains focussed on delivering growth in return accretive segments, continued cost-efficiency and ongoing balance sheet resilience and believes the proposed acquisition by Nationwide will support its strategic ambitions, leveraging Nationwide's scale and pace of investment, as well as Virgin Money's capabilities and strengths.